-This blog marks the sixth installment of a monthly series about the 1919 Victory Stampede, which was held 100 years ago to commemorate the end of the Great War.
+This blog marks the sixth instalment of a monthly series about the 1919 Victory Stampede, which was held 100 years ago to commemorate the end of the Great War.

 Since quitting the trade as a working cowhand in 1893, esteemed western artist Charles M. Russell (1864–1926) had long been embraced as the “Cowboy Artist” by newsmen and the public alike.
 His ascension in artistic and popular circles as one of the premier artists of the American West opened many doors, including an introduction to Wild West showman and rodeo promoter, Guy Weadick.
 In 1912 and again in 1919, the charismatic Weadick sought out Russell as a major exhibitor and headliner to help promote “The Stampede” rodeo in Calgary, Alberta.